3 Quick Business Communication Skills Every Leader Needs

 We all find ourselves in a version of this situation.

-Whether you’re a financial adviser, an agency owner, a technical expert, or a corporate leader, there are times when we need to explain what we do, how it works, and why people should work with us.
+Whether you’re a financial adviser, an agency owner, a technical expert, or a corporate leader, there are times when we need to explain what we do, how it works, and why people should work with us… succinctly!

-Sounds easy?
-But once again, most people let themselves down by going in unprepared.
-Rather than a simple and well-structured answer, they often get stuck in the weeds:
+Once again, most people let themselves down by going in unprepared and getting stuck in the weeds:

 For example, I might say:

 “We help leaders and professionals to overcome their fears and speak with charisma.
 We do this by focusing on three key pillars: building skills, developing confidence, and preparing you to perform.
-We deliver this through 1-to-1 coaching, a three-month group programme, and team training courses.”
+We deliver this through 1-to-1 coaching, and team training courses.”

 How much clearer and more appealing is that?